Semidefinite programming relaxations for quantum correlations: Background

 for some coefficients $\{c_{bxy}\}$, satisfied by all classical models based on $d$-dimensional messages but violated by the target nonclassical distribution.

 Interestingly, it is known that correlations obtained from $d$-dimensional quantum systems can violate the limitations of $d$-dimensional classical messages.
 The earliest example, based on comparing a bit message against a qubit message, appeared in \citet{Wiesner1983} and was later re-discovered in \citet{Ambainis2002}.
+This is known as a quantum random access code.
 To see that it is possible, consider that Alice holds two bits, $x=x_0x_1\in\{0,1\}^2$ and Bob holds one bit, $y\in\{0,1\}$, and that Bob is asked to output the value of Alice's $y$th bit.
-However, Alice may only send one (qu)bit to Bob.
+However, Alice can send only one (qu)bit to Bob.
 Classically, one can convince oneself that, on average, the success probability can be no larger than $p_\text{suc}\equiv \frac{1}{8}\sum_{x_0,x_1,y}p(b=x_y|x_0,x_1,y)\leq 3/4$.
 This is achieved by Alice sending $x_0$ and Bob outputting $b=x_0$ irrespective of $y$.
-In contrast, a quantum model can achieve $p_\text{suc}=\frac{1}{2}(1+\frac{1}{\sqrt{2}})$ by having Bob measure the Pauli observables $\sigma_X$ and $\sigma_Z$ while Alice communicates the qubit states with Bloch vectors $((-1)^{x_0},0,(-1)^{x_1})/\sqrt{2}$.
+In contrast, a quantum model can achieve $p_\text{suc}=\frac{1}{2}(1+\frac{1}{\sqrt{2}})$ by having Bob measure the Pauli observables $\sigma_X$ and $\sigma_Z$ while Alice communicates the qubit states with Bloch vectors\footnote{The Bloch vector of a qubit state $\rho$ uniquely determines the state, and is given by $\left(\tr(\rho \sigma_X),\tr(\rho \sigma_Y),\tr(\rho \sigma_Z)\right)$.} $((-1)^{x_0},0,(-1)^{x_1})/\sqrt{2}$.
 Such quantum communication advantages are also known to exist for any value of $d$ \cite{Brunner2013q, Tavakoli2015}.

-If we are given an inequality of the form of Eq.~\eqref{PMineq} and asked to violate it in quantum theory, one can use a seesaw heuristic to numerically search for the optimal value of $S$, in analogy with the case of Bell inequalities \cite{Tavakoli2017}.
+If we are given an inequality of the form of Eq.~\eqref{PMineq} and asked to violate it in quantum theory, we can use a seesaw heuristic to numerically search for the optimal value of $S$, in analogy with the case of Bell inequalities \cite{Tavakoli2017}.
 In the prepare-and-measure scenario, the optimisation of $S$ becomes an SDP when the states $\rho_x$ are fixed, and a simple set of eigenvalue problems when the measurements $M_{b|y}$ are fixed.
 Specifically, for fixed states the problem becomes\footnote{When the outcomes are binary, this too is an eigenvalue problem and hence does not require an SDP formulation.}

 and for fixed measurements it reduces to computing the eigenvectors with maximal eigenvalue of the operators

 for each $x$.
 Thus, by starting from a randomised initial set of states, one can run the SDP in Eq.~\eqref{seesaw1} and use the returned measurements to compute the optimal states from Eq.~\eqref{seesaw2}.
 The process is iterated until the value converges.